The longest Day

 But their mistake did not annul the league.
 And God said they had to honor it.

-So when Gibeon was attacked, word was sent to Joshua and the Israelites, to come and help.
+So when Gibeon, who was now an ally to Israel, was attacked by the five kings,…….word was sent to Joshua and the Israelites, to come and help.

-When they got the word, Joshua and his army took a forced march of 20 some miles at night, to get there; so they could fight five kings and their large armies!
-(Whew!)
+When they got the word, Joshua and his army took a forced march of 20 some miles…..at night,…..to get there;…….so they could honor God and the league,….and then started to fight the five kings and their large armies!

-Thankfully they heard from God about the march and battle.
+Thankfully they heard from God about the march and the battle.

 Joshua 10:8-9 “And the Lord said unto Joshua, Fear them not: for I have delivered them into thy hand; there shall not a man of them stand before thee.